frozenjava/EvilPortalNano/README.md

 # EvilPortal
 Evil Portal is a captive portal module for the [Hak5](https://www.hak5.org) [Wifi Pineapple](https://www.wifipineapple.com/).
 This is a clone of the repository [EvilPortalNano](https://github.com/frozenjava/EvilPortalNano) for the [Wifi Pineapple Nano](http://hakshop.myshopify.com/products/wifi-pineapple?variant=81044992) and [Wifi Pineapple Tetra](http://hakshop.myshopify.com/products/wifi-pineapple?variant=11303845317).
 If you have a Wifi Pineapple MKV you can find the code for that version [here](https://github.com/frozenjava/evilportal).

 ## Overview
 This version of the portal is able generate tokens and send those via mail (from template) and verifies those later.
 This brings new abilities.

-But requires you to setup:
+## Requires you to setup:

 --> smtp settings on your pinapple. (smtp server infos needed)